nomis/ggroohauga-pcb/README.rst

 Amplifier PCB
 ~~~~~~~~~~~~~

-Connect to an amplifier on its own.
+Connect to an amplifier on its own to control the amplifier and access the Aux
+Input and Headphones audio through `3.5mm TRS sockets <https://en.wikipedia.org/wiki/Phone_connector_(audio)>`_.

 .. image:: render/ggroohauga-amplifier-pcb.svg
    :alt: Front and back of amplifier PCB